preston0079/Matrix-Calculator-Project/pa6/README.md

 Additional Notes:

-Help recieved from TA pseudocode.
+Help recieved from TA pseudocode (additional help from other TA: Norton Choy).